ahsan/docker-latex/README.md

 # <center>docker-latex</center>

-This project smakes compiling LaTeX documents hassle free.
+This project makes compiling LaTeX documents hassle free.
 You dont have to install LaTeX on your machine to start making beautifully typeset documents. docker-latex container has the environment already set up.

 ## How To:
 Make sure you have Docker installed on your machine.